-During the year, SAMHI Hotels Limited (the Holding Company) has allocated expenses amounting INR 9.27 (31 March 2022 - INR 11.03) as Company's share of project expenses and other cost incurred.
+40 During the current year, SAMHI Hotels Limited (the holding company) has allocated expenses amounting to fNR 83.73 (31 March 2022 - INR 77.47) as Company's share of project expenses and other cost incurred.

-Going concern
+41 Going concern

-The Company has incurred a net loss of INR 28.00 during the year ended 31 March 2023 and as of that date, the Company's current liabilities exceeded its current assets by INR 173.52.
-As on 31 March 2023, the Company has been largely funded by loans from bank and there are contractual cash outflows of INR 317.21 (excluding future contractual interest payments) due within 12 months of the balance sheet date.
+The Company has a negative net worth of INR 558.64 and has incurred a net loss of INR 893.15 during the year ended 31 March 2023.
+As at 31 March 2023, the Company's current liabilities exceed its current assets by INR 575.82.
+Further, the Company has contractual cash outflows of INR 770.63 (excluding future contractual interest payments) due within 12 month of the balance sheet date.

 In the current year, consequent to reduction in the number of COVID-19 cases and easing of all travel restrictions, the Company has witnessed a strong recovery.
 Starting from Q1 FY 2023, the Company has demonstrated improved business performance in terms of Average Room Revenue (ARR) and Occupancy levels.
-ARR and Occupancy levels in FY 2022-23 and Q1 FY 2023-24 have reached INR 6,407 and 75% and INR 6,443 and 76% respectively.
+ARR and Occupancy levels in FY 2022-23 and Q1 FY 2023-24 have reached INR 10,100 and 73% and INR 11,259 and 72% respectively.
 The Company has projected a significant increase in its cash flow from operations during the years ending 31 March 2024 and 31 March 2025.
-The Company has cash and bank balance of INR 104.35 (excluding restricted bank deposits) and undrawn credit facilities of INR 90,00 as on 31 March 2023 which will assist for meeting its short-term liabilities for next 12 months.
+The Company has cash and bank balance of INR 100.79 (excluding restricted bank deposits) and undrawn credit facilities of INR 31.56 as on 31 March 2023 which will assist for meeting its short-term liabilities for next 12 months.
 However, if a liquidity need were to arise, the Company believes it has access to requisite financial and operational support from SAMHI Hotels Limited (holding company), which will enable it to meet its ongoing capital, operating and other liquidity requirements.